British Racing – Key Facts and Statistics on Equine Welfare

 The highest standards of horse welfare are demanded of all jockeys, trainers and racecourses.
 None of the fixtures held in Britain can take place unless key BHA equine welfare criteria have been satisfied.

 The standards demanded by the BHA of all licensed participants, including jockeys and trainers, far exceed those prescribed by animal welfare legislation.

 An increasing number of racehorses go on to successful second careers after retiring from the track.
-There are currently over 11,500 horses registered with Retraining of Racehorses as active in equine disciplines outside of racing.
+In 2016, over 12,500 horses were registered with Retraining of Racehorses as active in equine disciplines outside of racing.

 In all, the industry invests over £600,000 each year facilitating the rehoming and retraining of racehorses.